How to Install and Set Up Git on Windows, Mac and Linux

 Connecting to a Remote Repository

 A local repository on your machine is fully functional for personal projects, but working with a team or backing up your code online requires connecting your local repository to a remote one.
 Remote repositories are hosted on platforms like GitHub, GitLab, or Bitbucket and serve as a shared point through which all collaborators synchronize their work.
+They also provide a secure off-site backup of your code.

 Once your local repository is set up, you can link it to a remote and start pushing and pulling changes.
 The process of connecting and syncing with remote repositories is covered in full detail in working with remote repositories.
+This connection is what transforms Git from a solo history tool into a collaboration platform.

 Common Setup Mistakes to Avoid

 A few small errors during setup can cause confusion later.
 Being aware of them helps you avoid issues before they appear in your workflow.
+These are the same mistakes that even experienced developers sometimes make when setting up a new machine.

 • Skipping identity configuration: If you do not set your name and email, commits will carry incorrect or missing author information that cannot be retroactively fixed cleanly in a shared repository.
+Your contributions become harder to track and attribute.

 • Using the wrong email address: If your email does not match the one linked to your GitHub or GitLab account, your commits will not be associated with your profile on those platforms.
+Your contributions will appear as anonymous, and you will miss out on the activity tracking that these platforms provide.

 Conclusion

 Getting Git installed and configured correctly takes only a few minutes, but those few minutes pay dividends throughout your entire development career.
 With your identity set, your preferred editor configured, and your default branch name aligned with modern conventions, your environment is ready to support any Git workflow you encounter.
+The configuration you have just completed forms the foundation upon which all your future Git work will be built.

 The natural next step after setup is learning how Git is actually used day to day.
 Start with the basic Git workflow to understand how files move through the stages of tracking, staging, and committing.
 From there, explore Git core concepts and viewing history and changes to build a solid practical foundation before moving into branching, remote collaboration, and more advanced features.
+Each step builds naturally on the one before, and with your environment properly configured, you can focus entirely on learning rather than troubleshooting setup issues.